andreaskaempf/adventofcode2023/README.md

   solution to AoC 2021, Day 15, to enforce constraints on direction and number of steps in the same direction.

+* **Day 18** (Go): Given a set of instructions to draw a polygon consisting of just horizontal and vertical lines, count the number of points that are inside the polygon.
+For Part 2, instructions are revised to give a much bigger shape, that cannot be computed in memory.
+Did Part 1 using simple recursive flood fill, Part 2 using go-geom library.

 * **Day 21** (Go) Given a map of points and rocks, find the number of points // that can be reached in n steps, starting from a given point.
 Used Djikstra's